hewison-chris/agora-cl-docs/website/docs/troubleshooting/partials/_beacon-troubleshooting.md

     </tr>
     <tr>
       <td><code>could not get ancestor state: failed to unmarshal encoding: incorrect size</code></td>
-      <td>This usually indicates that your beacon node's data has become corrupt.
-Try restarting your beacon node with a new or cleared data directory.
+      <td>This usually indicates that your Agora node's data has become corrupt.
+Try restarting your Agora node with a new or cleared data directory.
 Consider using <a href='https://docs.prylabs.network/docs/agora-cl-usage/checkpoint-sync'>Checkpoint Sync</a> to reduce sync time.</td>
     </tr>
     <tr>
       <td><code>could not process block: could not process block header: parent root 0x... does not match the latest block header signing root in state</code></td>